Identifying and characterizing superspreaders of low-credibility content on Twitter: Methods

 \subsubsection{Influence}

-A measure of influence more directly related to misinformation spreading can be derived from reshares of misinformation-containing posts.
-Specifically, we compute the Influence of account $i$ by taking the sum of all retweets of posts by $i$ that link to low-credibility sources during the observation period; i.e., the total number of retweets of misinformation earned by $i$.
+Various measures of social media influence have been proposed\cite{cha2010measuring}.
+One that is directly related to spreading low-credibility content can be derived from reshares of posts that link to untrustworthy sources.
+We compute the Influence $\mathcal{I}$ of account $i$ by summing the number of retweets of all posts they originated that link to low-credibility sources during our observation period.
+This is formally expressed as $\mathcal{I}_i = \sum_{t \in \mathcal{T}_i} \rho_t$, where $\rho_t$ denotes the number of retweets of post $t$, and $\mathcal{T}_i$ is the set of all observed posts by account $i$ that link to low-credibility content.
 One could also consider quoted tweets, however we focus on retweets because they are commonly treated as endorsements; quoted tweets can indicate other intent such as criticism.